AaronBenDaniel/Guide_For_Downloading_From_Wattpad/README.md

 A PaperMod website built with Hugo that details how to run programs that download stories from Wattpad for various platforms.

-Host with Netlify at [https://wpd.abendaniel.top](https://wpd.abendaniel.top).
+Hosted with Netlify at [https://wpd.abendaniel.top](https://wpd.abendaniel.top).